2019 FAI Cup final: Prematch

 Dundalk went into the final looking to retain the FAI Cup and win a treble of Irish domestic trophies after having won the 2019 League of Ireland Premier Division and 2019 League of Ireland Cup and be the first club since Derry City to win a treble in the Republic of Ireland.
 Shamrock Rovers, despite being the most historically successful club in the FAI Cup, were looking to win the FAI Cup for the first time since 1987 when they left their old Glenmalure Park stadium.
 This became known as the "Milltown Curse".

 Dundalk's Chris Shields was ruled out of the match due to suspension for picking up eight yellow cards during the season, which was described as a "clerical error" due to Dundalk losing track of the number of bookings during the season.
 Dundalk appealed the one match ban to the Football Association of Ireland but the appeal was rejected.
 Shamrock Rovers fans marched to the final behind a white horse as part of a tradition that dated back to the 1940s where fans decided to march to Dalymount Park, Dublin where the FAI Cup final used to be held behind a white horse.
 They marched behind a white horse due to a lack of other available or affordable forms of transportation at the time.
 The white horse was also suggested as a reference to the 1923 FA Cup Final in England which was known as the "White Horse Final".

 The match was attended by the President of Ireland, Michael D. Higgins.
 Prior to the match, the Republic of Ireland's national anthem "Amhrán na bhFiann" was played.
 Controversy arose after Shamrock Rovers' Northern Irish goalkeeper Alan Mannus refused to turn to face the flag of the Republic of Ireland during the anthem.
 Mannus stated he did not intend to offend and only did not turn towards it because he is not Irish.
-Some Irish football fans argued that he was disrespecting the flag, but his actions were defended by others and compared with County Londonderry-born Republic of Ireland international James McClean who had done a similar action several times during the playing of the English and Northern Irish anthem "God Save the Queen" in the past.
+Some Irish football fans argued that he was disrespecting the flag, but his actions were defended by others and compared with Derry-born Republic of Ireland international James McClean who had done a similar action several times during the playing of the English and Northern Irish anthem "God Save the Queen" in the past.
 Players from the Northern Irish club Cliftonville had done a similar action by bowing their head during "God Save the Queen" at the Irish Cup final in 2018.